Legal status of fictional pornography depicting minors: History

-Fictional child pornography legal
+Jurisdictions where fictional pornography depicting minors is legal

 Brazil

-Real child porn is illegal, considered to be any records of "any situation that involves a child or adolescent in explicit, real or simulated sexual activities, or the display of the genital organs of a child or adolescent for primarily sexual purposes."
+Brazilian law forbids the production, sale, distribution, and possession, by any means, of real child porn, defined as records of "any situation that involves a child (defined as someone under 12) or adolescent (defined as someone between 12 and 17) in explicit sexual activities, real or simulated, or the display of the genital organs of a child or adolescent for primarily sexual purposes".
 The adjectives "real" and "simulated" (used in the plural by the rule in art.
 241-E of the code of minors) refer to the explicit sexual activities represented, and not to the child or adolescent (if real or fictional product).
 In other words, what the law sanctions is the participation, real or simulated (through, for example, the use of photomontage technique), of a real child or adolescent in a scene with explicit sexual content.
-However, drawings and other unrealistic graphic representations of fictional children no matter how offensive including pornography of the subgenre of Japanese manga/hentai lolicon and shotacon are legal and not a criminal offense.
+However, drawings, 3D art and other graphic representations of fictional children, no matter how realistic or offensive, including pornography of the subgenre of Japanese manga/hentai lolicon and shotacon, are legal and not a criminal offense.

-Belgium

-In Belgium, only pornographic art that realistically depicts underage characters is illegal.